cepdnaclk/faq.ce.pdn.ac.lk/pages/home.md

+---
+layout: default
+permalink: '/'
+---

-# cepdnaclk.github.io/sites/faq
+# cepdnaclk.github.io/faq

-## Source code

-The source code from 2015 is avaliable [here](/src/).
-Unfortunately, the MySQL database structure is not found. **To do:** Find the mysql database backup and restore the website.

-## List of frequenty asked questions
+## List of frequently asked questions

 This is an attempt to collect a list of frequently asked questions and answers.
 If you can remember questions from the earlier site or has suggestions for questions that should go into a FAQ site, add them here.